litan/kojo-examples/hunted-game-various-styles/README.md

 * Everything in Scala is an object.
 * Objects contain data and methods.
-* These objects can of the following kinds:
+* These objects can be of the following kinds:
   * value objects - these are made of immutable data.
 They represent values/quantities in the world being modelled.
-  * mutable data objects - provides a way of storing changable data in a program.
+  * mutable data objects - these provide a way of storing changable data in a program.
   * entity objects - these contain mutable date (their state) and behavior that acts on the state.
 These represent active entities in the world being modelled.
   (Note - entity state can also be modelled as a mutable/changable reference to values/immutable-data).
 * Todo...